kcosr/termstation/docs/notifications-api.md

 Semantics:

-- The backend infers the user from the WebSocket connection (`ws.username`).
+- The backend infers the user from the HTTP auth context (`req.user.username`).
 - It loads the notification from `NotificationManager` for that user and id.
 - Validates:
   - Notification exists and is interactive.